 The grid settings include an underlying configurable grid that can be used to align objects on the canvas.
 To configure the grid, make sure the 'Display grid' setting is enabled.
 The main feature of the grid is the 'Snap to grid' setting.
 When enabled, this will make objects stick to the nearest grid-line when an object is moved, which will help you align your different objects.
 You can change the grid size in pixels of each square cell of the grid, as well as its grid color and opacity.

 4 Object settings

 Besides editing the settings of an image template, you can also add objects to your templates.
-An object is an element that can be added to the template and can be both static (e.g. a shape, or a piece of static text) or dynamic (an image from the item, or the item's title as a text object).
-Every time a new object is added to the canvas, they will be layered on top of the previous object.
+An object is an element that can be added to the template and can be both static (e.g. a shape, a static image or a piece of static text) or dynamic (an image from the item, or the item's title as a text object).
+Every time a new object is added to the canvas, it will be layered on top of the previous object.